sbromberger/LightGraphs.jl/doc/pathing.md

 matrix of real number values.
 The matrix should be indexed by `[src, dst]` (see [Getting Started](gettingstarted.html) for more information).

 ### Graph Traversal
-"Graph traversal" refers to a process that traverses vertices of a graph following certain order (starting from user-input sources).
+*Graph traversal* refers to a process that traverses vertices of a graph following certain order (starting from user-input sources).
 This package implements three traversal schemes:
 * `BreadthFirst`,
 * `DepthFirst`, and
 * `MaximumAdjacency`.

-`bfs_tree(g)`
+`bfs_tree(g, s)`
-`dfs_tree(g)`
+`dfs_tree(g, s)`
-Provides a breadth-first or depth-first traversal of the graph `g`, and returns a directed acyclic graph of vertices in the order they were discovered.
+Provides a breadth-first or depth-first traversal of the graph `g` starting with source vertex `s`, and returns a directed acyclic graph of vertices in the order they were discovered.

 ### Connectivity / Bipartiteness